Most people are fascinated by a good costume drama and a “Downton Abbey” theme undoubtedly reflects my saga, 'Christmas Child'

 Did you know when making the series, the team built the attic rooms and kitchen separately at Ealing, just outside of London?
 The actors said they were petrified of dropping things or knocking vases over in the House, but could relax more in the studios.

-As written into "Christmas Child" the large black cooking range held pride of place in the kitchen.
+A large black cooking range held pride of place in the kitchen.
 DA's stove and ovens were made completely of wood.
 A mystery substance was put into the kettle and pots to make them look as if they were steaming while being stone cold.

 The upstairs actors would change apparel three times a day to create authenticity and the ladies wore real corsets.
 When the cast were seated at table for meals, the scenes took up to twelve hours to shoot.
 What a challenge for their digestion!